 For those of you with particularly difficult dogs that have little to no tolerance for having their paws handled let alone having their nails trimmed you may need to seek professional assistance.
 Selecting a high-quality groomer is important since you know your dog may be a difficult client for them.
 There are also veterinary clinics that may include nail trimming in their offered services.

 If you and your dog have your work cut out for you when it comes to how to trim your dog’s nails just remember to have patience and give it time.
 Adjusting your dog’s behavior is a process and it won’t be instantaneous.
-Choose the tool and method that is safest and most effective for you both.
+Choose the tool and method to cut your dog’s nails at home that is safest and most effective for you both.